 3. Cross-functional alignment

-I use the Second Order Thinking and Scale mental models while prioritising features on my roadmap.
+I use the Second Order Thinking and Scale mental models while prioritizing features on my product roadmap.

-Before I jump into which mental models make prioritisation effective, I will quickly define prioritisation so we're all on the same page.
+Before I jump into which mental models make prioritization effective, I will quickly define prioritization so we're all on the same page.

-Simply put, prioritisation is creating the sequence in which you will execute specific tasks.
-Typically, there is sound logic behind making the sequence.
+Simply put, prioritization is creating the sequence in which you will execute specific tasks.
+Typically, the sequence is based on sound logic.

 I use a simple logic: we should develop features with high impact sooner than those with less impact.
 I then adjust the sequence based on the cost of building the feature.